LayerZero-Labs/gasolina-gcp/README.md

 This repository provides Infrastructure-As-Code (IAC) for installing Gasolina on GCP via Terraform.

 ## Step-by-step instructions on setting up the infrastructure and deploying the Gasolina application
-Steps 1-5 are all one time configuration steps.
-Step 6 is the actual infrastructure setup and application deployment.
-Step 7 is for testing.

-### 1. Setting up the project, installing gcloud and terraform
+### 1. Set up the project, install gcloud and terraform
 - Go to: https://console.cloud.google.com and set up a project
 - Go to: https://console.cloud.google.com/billing and create a GCP billing account
 - Attach your billing account to your project